Yikes (Barry)

-"yikes" is the first episode of the fourth season of the American dark comedy crime drama television series Barry.
+"yikes" is the first episode of the fourth season of the American crime tragicomedy television series Barry.
 It is the 25th overall episode of the series and was written and directed by series creator Bill Hader, who also serves as lead actor.
 It was first broadcast on HBO in the United States on April 16, 2023, and also was available on HBO Max on the same date.
 The episode aired back-to-back with the follow-up episode, "bestest place on the earth".

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 The previous seasons saw Barry try to decide between both lives, which culminated in his arrest.
 In the episode, Barry is now in prison after his arrest, only to run into Fuches, who has also been imprisoned.
 Meanwhile, Hank and Cristobal plan a new business strategy, while Sally moves back to Joplin.

 According to Nielsen Media Research, the episode was seen by an estimated 0.274 million household viewers and gained a 0.05 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the new story arcs, performances, directing and character development.